keyroll-99/Fiona/Readme.md

 	- [ ] Security
 		- [ ] CORS
 	- [ ] Before call action, as attribute
+	- [ ] Support for plain text in body

 Would to have
 - [ ] Debugger